 Anthocyanins: Only in Red Cabbage

 Red cabbage is the winner when it comes to antioxidants.
-Red cabbage contains the nutrient anthocyanin, which is not found in green cabbage.
+Red cabbage contains anthocyanin pigment, which is not found in green cabbage.
 The purple color in red cabbage comes from anthocyanins, and these nutrients provide further evidence of the cancer-fighting flavonoids it contains.
-Improvement in memory is also a notable characteristic as well as possibly aiding in weight loss due to the release of hormones that can metabolize fat and may suppress appetite.
-(11, 12)
+Anthocyanins are noted in research studies for protection against various types of memory loss, as well as other disease-preventing benefits like the ones I discussed above.
+(14, 15)

-The Science & History Behind the Red Cabbage
+The Science and History Behind the Red Cabbage

 How to Use Red Cabbage